QuentinRa/blog.quentinra.dev/info/networking/protocols/index.md

 ### 🔓 Telnet - 23 (tcp)

-No encryption, be it the credentials or the data exchanged.
+No encryption for the credentials nor the data exchanged.

 ...
 </div><div class="border-st art border-dark ps-4">